 On the political front, the FARC are connected to the Communist Party of Colombia.
 Each rebel unit has a political operative, and each soldier has political as well as military duties.
 These include paying attention to and analyzing the daily news, and spreading the gospel of the FARC to family and friends.
 For all intents and purposes, the FARC have broken from the Communist Party and, after their own political project with the UP, failed, they have been running two clandestine structures, the Bolivarian Movement and the Clandestine Communist Party of Colombia.

 In recent years, the Colombian government has dealt several major blows to the guerrilla group's leadership.
-In September 2007, the Colombian Air Force bombed a FARC camp in the eastern province of Guaviare, killing the rebel leader Tomás Medina Caracas, alias "Negro Acacio."
+In September 2007, the Colombian Air Force bombed a FARC camp in the eastern departments of Guaviare, killing the rebel leader Tomás Medina Caracas, alias "Negro Acacio."
 In March 2008, the government bombed a FARC camp located near the Putumayo River, a couple of kilometers inside Ecuador, killing Luis Édgar Devia Silva, alias "Raúl Reyes" and several other guerrillas.
 That same month, Manuel Marulanda died of natural causes.

 The new leadership of the FARC, Guillermo León Sáenz Vargas, alias "Alfonso Cano," and Víctor Julio Suárez, alias "Mono Jojoy," had been trying to implement a new strategy, but government forces' constant offensives strangled their attempts.
 Mono Jojoy was killed in September 2010 and Alfonso Cano in November 2011.
 Several other FARC leaders have taken refuge in Venezuela and other neighboring states.
 The FARC's maximum leader is currently Rodrigo Londoño Echeverry, alias "Timochenko," a battle-hardened commander whose ideological views were forged not only in Colombia but also in communist Moscow, Tito's Yugoslavia and Cuba.